configcat/terraform-provider-configcat/docs/data-sources/permission_groups.md

 page_title: "configcat_permission_groups Data Source - terraform-provider-configcat"
 subcategory: ""
 description: |-
-  Use this data source to access information about existing Permission groups.
-What is a Permission group in ConfigCat? https://configcat.com/docs/advanced/team-management/team-management-basics/#permissions--permission-groups-product-level
+  Use this data source to access information about existing Permission Groups.
+What is a Permission Group in ConfigCat? https://configcat.com/docs/advanced/team-management/team-management-basics/#permissions--permission-groups-product-level
 ---

 # configcat_permission_groups (Data Source)

-Use this data source to access information about existing **Permission groups**.
-[What is a Permission group in ConfigCat?](https://configcat.com/docs/advanced/team-management/team-management-basics/#permissions--permission-groups-product-level)
+Use this data source to access information about existing **Permission Groups**.
+[What is a Permission Group in ConfigCat?](https://configcat.com/docs/advanced/team-management/team-management-basics/#permissions--permission-groups-product-level)

 ## Example Usage